 The right thumb or pointer finger is traditionally the most important hand, but the left is also considered to be a good place for a ring.
 Wearing a ring on this finger indicates an ambition and self-confidence.
 The ring also indicates a commitment to family and friends, and the power to argue.
 It can also represent freedom and singularity.
+Here's how to place six rings on four fingers.

 While the thumb is usually associated with self-assertion and willpower, it is also used for pointing.
 The thumb is also used for typing on a computer.